A student lead project based at the University of Edinburgh focusing on the development of very cheap prosthesis for amputees.

 Click me to learn more!

-Joining a highly successful team left me a million lessons.
+Joining a highly successful team left me with a million lessons.

 Hearing the University of Edinburgh Hyperloop Society was among the most successful societies in Edinburgh, as well as it was based on Engineering, I decided to join.
 It was an opportunity for me to be part of a highly successful team based on a project based on hardware.

-I decided to re-join the team the upcoming year, 2019 and this time to be part of the Navigation sub-team, again in Software team.
+I decided to re-join the team the upcoming year, 2019, and this time to be part of the Navigation sub-team, again in the Software team.
 The Navigation sub-team is responsible for reporting the current position, acceleration, and velocity state of the pod during its journey with the least amount of noise possible from the sensors.
 We used the Kalman Filter Algorithm which would take input values from 2 IMU sensors and predict the next state of the pod in the next time interval.
-I was responsible of the Kalman Filter Algorithm, together with 2 other team members where we also improved the quality of the code.
-Also, I was responsible on rewriting the software responsible in reading the IMU data.
+I was responsible for the Kalman Filter Algorithm, together with 2 other team members where we also improved the quality of the code.
+Also, I was responsible for rewriting the software responsible for reading the IMU data.

-Throughout my participation in HypEd, I learnt loads of lessons including effective team dynamics, effective communication, earning trust, time management, team management, prioritisation etc. It was a great experience and worth the lessons which I can learn from and apply them to every project I would work since then.
+Throughout my participation in HypED, I learned loads of lessons including effective team dynamics, effective communication, earning trust, time management, team management, prioritization, etc. It was a great experience and worth the lessons which I can learn from and apply them to every project I would work on since then.